Here's how we handle large-scale speech data | Papercup Blog

 5 min read

-Our machine learning operations team on handling large-scale data
+Here's how our machine learning operations team on handling large-scale data

 We’re entering a world where many foundational machine learning models are trained on vast amounts of data .
 To understand how much data, take Llama3, which was trained on 15 trillion data tokens, equivalent to 54.5 billion A4 pages.
 This is the amount of data required to give models emergent capabilities.
 Large language models (LLMs) are trained to predict only the next word, but in that process, they learn humour, chemistry, math and nuances of cultures.
 If we treat an LLM as a black box, the input is some text (your question to ChatGPT), and the output is some other text (ChatGPT’s answer).